michellab/BioSimSpace/README.md

 ## Developing

 Please create a feature branch for development work.
-We use the following formatting conventions:

-* Branches related to a particular feature should be prefixed with `feature`, i.e. for the BioSimSpace.Process module:
+Branches related to a particular feature should be prefixed with `feature`, i.e. for the BioSimSpace.Process module:

 ```bash
 feature-process
 ```

-When you are happy with your feature create a pull request so that the feature can be merged into devel.
+When you are happy with your feature, create a pull request so that the feature can be merged into devel.
 Once the merge is successful, please delete the redundant feature branch.

+## Tests

+A test suite can be found [here](https://github.com/michellab/BioSimSpaceUnitTests).